 It is estimated that about 15% to 20% of the people in the world suffer from IBS at some point during their lifetime.
 It is more commonly observed in South America and less common in South East Asia.
 Approximately, one-third population in the UK and 40 million Americans suffer from IBS.
 It is two times more common in females than in males.
-It is observed that IBS becomes less common with age, mostly occurs before 45 years of age.
+It is observed that IBS becomes less common with age, and mostly occurs before 45 years of age.

 It is not a life-threatening condition.
 It does not affect life expectancy.
-However, it is very common and statistics say that IBS is one of the reasons for most people remaining absent at the workplace along with colds and other related disorders.
+However, it is very common and statistics say that IBS is one of the reasons for most people remaining absent from the workplace along with colds and other related disorders.

 Causes of IBS:

 It is difficult to find out the exact cause of IBS in a given patient, as many different causes are seen to be related to IBS.
-Different theories include Gut-Brain Axis Problems, Intestinal bacterial overgrowth, Motility (peristaltic movements) abnormalities of Gut, Neurotransmitters, Food sensitivity, genetic factors, psychological factors, Post-infectious condition, etc.
+Different theories include Gut-Brain Axis Problems, Intestinal bacterial overgrowth, Motility (peristaltic movements) abnormalities of the Gut, Neurotransmitters, Food sensitivity, genetic factors, psychological factors, Post-infectious conditions, etc.

 We would like to throw the light on some of the causes of IBS: